kensanata/just-halberds/Myrkheim.md

 > remnant of the water kingdom that onces was.
 If you are interested,
 > Muṣârānu has much to teach you.”

-> “The Pazuzu shrine is home to evil dwarves who have fought us
-> creatures of the water for ages with dams and drains.
-They are old
-> and fearful now, so their war has come to a standstill.
-Pazuzu is
-> the winged demon lord of pestilence.
-Surely you would not want to
-> serve him?”
+> “I do not know much about the dwarves and their shrines.
+The dwarves
+> have brought many strange gods.
+Some are worse than others.
+The next
+> shrine is a shrine to a goddess of fire.
+We do not like it – and the
+> dwarves do not like us.”

 > “Do not go to where the maggots live.
 It's an ancient necropolis
 > infested with ghouls.
 Do you want to fight ghouls?
 They command the
 > forces of life and death.”

+If pressed for enemies, or more information, Dabābu Kīnu adds:

+> “After the shrine to the fire goddess comes another shrine.
+There,
+> the dwarves pray to a winged bird-man.
+We do not like dwarves
+> because they are evil.
+The dwarves have fought us creatures of the
+> water for ages with dams and drains.
+They are old and fearful now,
+> so their war has come to a standstill.
+Their winged god is the demon
+> lord of pestilence.
+Surely you would not want to serve it?”

 The Maggots of the Earth {#B}
 ------------------------